Jnguyen615/Stretch-tech/README.md

 4. Run the command: `npm install`
 5. Run the command: `npm start`
 6. The application will open in your browser

+## Ideas for future iterations
+- Add grade level options for words
+- Add a page where misspelled words go, or some sort of word bank for later practice
+- Login for teachers and giving them the ability to create thier own list of words